EntranceJew/mgsv-mods/ChetRippo/readme.txt

 - Allows customizing the deployment timers AND the min/max chance of suffering losses + victory.
 - [DEBUG] shortcut to hard-reload scripts / save a checkpoint / dump global variables

+1.01:
+- Hotfix to fix Vanilla Overrides busting Deployments in some scenarios.

 1.0:
 - Initial Release